Tulip Poplar

 The incredible history of Tulip Poplars

 Tulip Poplars have been found in fossils.
-It’s fascinating to think that some plants have been around relatively unchanged for millions of years.
+It’s fascinating to think that some plants have been around for millions of years.
 Tulip Poplars are one of these ancient plants.
 Scientists have found Tulip Poplar species as far back as the Cretaceous period.
-There are only two Tulip Tree species that have survived to today: one is our beloved North American native and…
+Only two Tulip Tree species have survived today: one is our beloved North American native and…

 There is only one other tulip tree around, and it’s in Asia